raspberrypilearning/editor-hello-world/en/step_15.md

 Use your `max` variable to change the number of sides the dice has.
 At the moment `max` is a string, so it needs changing to an integer `int()`.

-Changing one type of data to another type of data is called **type casting**
+Changing one type of data to another type of data is called **type casting**.

 --- /task ---